dpankros/uiuc_cs513_project/part_1.md

 | Menu     | page_count           | int      | 0          | [1,75]                |
 | Menu     | dish_count           | int      | 0          | [0,4100]              |

 This table contains several significant data quality problems that call into question the integrity and accuracy of these data.
-These include:
+These problems include:

-- In the Menu collection the `name`, `occasion` and `location_type` columns are frequently blank or null.
-Some menus are in fact aggregates of multiple menus, such as ids `31054` and `31230`, that include descriptions such as "62 menus bound into 1 volume".
+- The `name`, `occasion` and `location_type` columns are frequently blank or null, including in row IDs `12463`, `12465`, and `12468`.
+Further, some menus appear to be aggregates of multiple menus, such as in row IDs `31054` and `31230`.
+These aggregate representations include descriptions such as `"62 menus bound into 1 volume"`.
 Such semantic inconsistencies will be difficult to remove from the data by automated methods.
 - As mentioned previously, The `physical_description` and `occasion` columns are really separate collections of "tags" that describe the menu.
-Formats of these columns vary: some are not delimited, some are delimited, and some are encapsulated in hard-brackets (and seemingly limited to 8 characters).
+Formats of these columns vary: some are blank, some are non-empty but not delimited, some are non-empty but delimited, and some are non-empty and encapsulated in hard-brackets (and seemingly limited to 8 characters).
+Some examples of these inconsistencies are listed below:
+  - Row ID `12465`: `occassion` is empty
+  - Row ID `12836`: `occassion` is non-empty and non-delimited (`COMPLIMENTARY/TESTIMONIAL`)
+  - Row ID `31575`: `physical_description` is non-empty and delimited (`30x22.5cm folded; 30x45cm open`)
+  - Row ID `13926`: `occassion` is non-empty and encapsulated in brackets (`[COMPLIMENTARY TO COMMODORE C. WE.
+BLISS]`)
+- 5 `Menu` rows indicate a different number of pages than are actually stored in the referenced `MenuPage` table.
+These rows have IDs `26577`, `26739`, `32086`, `32663`, and `33648`.
+  - Assuming all of the CSV files are loaded into SQLite, the following query can be used to fetch all 5 rows adhering to these criteria:

+    ```sql
+    select M.id, count(MP.id), M.page_count from Menu M left join main.MenuPage MP on M.id = MP.menu_id group by M.id having count(MP.id) <> M.page_count;
+    ```

-- Further, 5 menu rows indicate a different number of pages than are actually stored in the referenced `MenuPage` table, and 217 Menus also differ in the number of Dishes stored versus the number of dishes referenced in the `dish_count` column.
-In each instance, only the first page number is stored.
+- 217 `Menu` rows differ in the number of `Dish`es stored versus the number of `Dish`es referenced in the `dish_count` column.
+Rows with these inconsistencies include IDs `12474`, `12498`, `12611`, and more.
+In each of these instances, only the first page number is stored.
-- Finally, some "pages" seemingly contain hundreds of dishes, which calls into question whether the `page_number` column is actually used in a semantically consistent way.
+  - Assuming all of the CSV files are loaded into SQLite, the following query can be used to fetch all 217 rows adhering to these criteria:

+    ```sql
+    select M.id, MP.page_number, M.page_count, count(D.id) as 'Dishes in DB', M.dish_count from Menu M left join main.MenuPage MP on M.id = MP.menu_id left join main.MenuItem MI on MP.id = MI.menu_page_id left join main.Dish D on MI.dish_id = D.id group by M.id having count(D.id) <> M.dish_count order by M.id asc, MP.page_number asc;
+    ```

 #### `MenuPage`